• Skip to main content

 Parking?

 There are over 20 access points to the beach.
 Some are official, with designated parking.
-It’s easy enough to drive along Hwy 101, but if you want to reconnoiter check out this list of beach access.
+It’s easy enough to drive along Hwy 101 and watch for parking and access signs.

 Restrooms?